alomb/CombinatorialOptimizationProject/README.md

 &nbsp;
 &nbsp;

-The folder
+### Where to start
-- solvers: contains the models.
+- solvers/     contains the models in Z3Py and Docplex
-- utils: contains environment.py to handle and generate environments and agents. animations.py to create animations.
+- utils/       contains environment.py to handle and generate environments and agents and animations.py to create animations
-- resources: some animations, the report and the cited paper.
+- resources/   some animations, the report and the cited paper
-- report: the report and bibliography in Latex.
+- report/      the report and bibliography in Latex

 &nbsp;

 The test files are used to execute different environments.
-Feel free to use the file mapf\_smt.py and mapf\_cp.py to perform personalized experiments.
+Feel free to use the file mapf\_smt.py and mapf\_cp.py to set up personalized experiments using the two approaches seprately.

+&nbsp;

-An example of execution
+An example of execution on the warehouse environment
 ![Gif not reproducible](resources/warehouse.gif)